 If there’s a theme for 2011 so far it’s been defying the sophomore slump with Fleet Foxes, Bon Iver, The Antlers, Lykke Li, STRFKR and The Rural Alberta Advantage all providing some of the best music of the year.
+There’s also been plenty of reliable favorites like The Mountain Goats, Junior Boys, The Decemberists and Iron & Wine and a good number of debuts bidding for time from my eardrums this year.
+As before, I’m listing my favorite 15 albums in chronological order with a few that didn’t quite make it below.
 S 50 Coolest Albums Of All Time - Music.
 The 50 Coolest Albums ever What, no insert-name-of-favourite-band-here?

 Popular music has always been inextricably linked to the notion of cool.
+Whether that be looking cool, sounding cool or by not giving a flying fig about anything else and doing exactly as you please (very cool).
 Top 10 Ron Wood Rolling Stones Songs.
 Rolling Stones guitarist Ron Wood celebrates his 64th birthday today (June 1), and we're using that as our excuse to examine 10 of his best recorded moments with the legendary group.

 Is it a band?
 Is it an artist?
 Yes.
 Indie Folk Rock.
 Todays Recommended Playlist: 1.Eyes Of 99 - A Place Without Time Music that truly takes you somewhere special.